 On the day itself, your examiner won't have a record of your previous test, so they won't be trying to catch you out.
 And if it's the same person, don't worry – they conduct lots of tests, and probably won't remember your previous one.

-In the last year, 13,324 men had to sit their test six times or more compared to 17,685 women. so you really don't have to worry about not passing first time!
+In the last year, 39,627 men had to sit their test six times or more compared to 63,776 women, so you really shouldn’t worry about not passing first time!

 Get lots of extra practice

-Chat with your driving instructor about cramming in some additional lessons before your re-test, to tackle any problem areas the examiner identified during your first attempt.
+Chat with your driving instructor about having some extra lessons before your re-test, to tackle any problem areas the examiner identified during your first attempt.

 These might be about observation, control of the car or something else – you should be given a copy of your driving test report outlining where you've gone wrong.
 Your instructor can also provide pointers on how to overcome driving test nerves.